-- Creating, investigating, and successfully using flexible bodies in Adams Car templates. - Importing MNFs into existing subsystems to create models with flexible bodies. - Modifying flexible body properties by changing the modal contents, the inertia coupling, and the damping ratio. - Modifying and analyzing a complete double-wishbone front suspension with flexible bodies. - Creating a full-vehicle assembly, analyzing it, and viewing the results.
+- Creating, investigating, and successfully using flexible bodies in Adams Car templates. - Importing flexible bodies into existing subsystems. - Modifying flexible body properties by changing the modal contents, the inertia coupling, and the damping ratio. - Modifying and analyzing a complete double-wishbone front suspension with flexible bodies. - Creating a full-vehicle assembly, analyzing it, and viewing the results.